 - Motivate them to want to work harder

 There are times when I’ve needed to push my teams quite hard, I know it can work – but only ever in the short term.
-So I’d only do it where really needed.
+So I’d only do it when really needed.
 The rest of the time it’s down to them to work hard, you can’t make them want to, you can’t actually make them work hard – so your role as a leader is to make them want to work hard.
-It’s a bit like having a child who is studying for their “A-levels”, you can see why it’s important, you can’t make them do it and that can be really frustrating.
 You may find our free guide to briefing your team, (email required) helps you to get your messages across.

 There may be several reasons why somebody would choose to work hard, but I wanted to pick on one factor – rewards.
 Remember that rewards may mean different things to different people – money, flexibility, free time, recognition, appreciation, promotion…